matthewbrake/ocr-bill-v3/README.md

 -   **Clear Information**: Understand charges, usage, and key dates at a glance with an intuitive UI.
 -   **Track Consumption**: Visualize historical usage data extracted from charts on the bill.
 -   **Editable Charts & Low-Confidence Flags**: Correct any AI extraction errors directly.
 The app automatically highlights individual fields and chart bars the AI was uncertain about, prompting you to verify them.
+-   **Robust Error Handling**: The frontend is fortified against crashes from unexpected AI responses, ensuring a stable user experience.
--   **Persistent History & Logging**: A robust Node.js server saves all analysis results, bill images, and exported CSVs.
-All server actions and errors are recorded in log files for easy debugging.
+-   **Persistent History & Advanced Logging**: A robust Node.js server saves all analysis results, bill images, and exported CSVs.
+All server actions and errors are recorded in detailed log files, with a verbose mode for deep debugging.
 -   **Data Portability**: Export extracted data to a server-side CSV folder for permanent records or submit it to a webhook via Formspree.
 -   **Privacy & Control**: When not using the server, API keys and analysis history are stored locally in the browser.
 -   **Flexible AI Backend**: Easily switch between Google Gemini, a local Ollama instance, or OpenAI.